• Skip to main content

 Christmas charcuterie requires no experience and no cooking.
 This holiday-themed snack board is as simple as arranging a series of delicious ingredients on a surface and watching it get devoured.

-This holiday charcuterie board is an indulgent feast of delicious treats, but you'll really love that, with endless combinations, it accommodates multiple diets.
+This holiday charcuterie board is an indulgent feast of delicious treats, but you'll love that, with endless combinations, it accommodates multiple diets.
 It's a Christmas miracle, but it's not for Christmas only.
 This board is the perfect centerpiece for any winter holiday event.

 Christmas charcuterie ingredients